-Richard D. Meadow has been a practicing trial attorney for more than 24 years.
+Richard “Rick” Meadow has been a practicing trial attorney for more than 30 years.
 He has represented the rights of individuals who have been injured by pharmaceuticals, medical devices, asbestos, medical malpractice, defective products, construction defects, lead poisoning, and motor vehicles, as well as the negligence of premises owners and municipalities.
 Mr. Meadow also has extensive experience in the representation of large national insurance companies as an insurance defense attorney.
-This experience provides a 360 degree perspective of the practice of tort law in the United States.
+This experience provides a 360-degree perspective of the practice of tort law in the United States.
 He is the National Mass Tort Leader for The Lanier Law Firm, where his responsibilities include overseeing all the firm’s pharmaceutical mass tort litigation in addition to promoting and maintaining associated outside relationships at a national level.
-He further has served on the Plaintiffs' Steering Committee of several national litigations and currently acts as the Federal-State liaison in the Yasmin litigation, as well as the Plaintiffs Negotiating Committee of the Yasmin Litigation.
+He further has served on the Plaintiffs' Steering Committees for several national litigations and currently acts as the Federal-State liaison in the Yasmin litigation, as well as the Plaintiffs Negotiating Committee of the Yasmin Litigation.

 An active participant in New York and National Bar Associations, Mr. Meadow currently serves on the Board of Directors of the New York State Trial Lawyers Association.
 Mr. Meadow has lectured at numerous legal conferences and has been appointed to many committees that explore issues germane to the medical and legal communities.
 He is also a distinguished member of The Sedona Conference.
-Born in New York, he currently resides in Manhattan with his wife, Kirsten, and is the proud father of Ruby and Joshua.
+Born in New York, he currently resides in Greenwich with his wife, Kirsten, and is the proud father of Ruby and Joshua.